mediacms-io/mediacms/README.md

 ## Install

+MediaCMS can be installed through an automated script on a single server, and through Docker Compose.
+For Docker Compose instructions, checkout the docs on the [Docker deployment](docs/Docker_deployment.md) page.

 The core dependencies are Python3, Django3, Celery, PostgreSQL, Redis, ffmpeg.
 Any system that can have these dependencies installed, can run MediaCMS.
 But we strongly suggest installing on Linux Ubuntu 18 or 20 versions.

 Installation on a Ubuntu 18 or 20 system with git utility installed should be completed in a few minutes with the following steps.